 Walnut Creek Trail System

 The Austin Public Works Urban Trails Program is currently developing the Walnut Creek Trail System for people walking and people on bikes.
-Two sections of the Walnut Creek Trail System are completed and open to the public, and another two sections are currently being developed through the 2016 Mobility Bond.
+Two sections of the Walnut Creek Trail System are complete and open to the public, and additional sections are currently being developed through the 2016 and 2020 Mobility Bonds.

 Walnut Creek Trail System Limits & Overview